Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 npm install
 ```

-2. Create an `.env` in the root directory and opy the `.env.example`.
+2. Create an `.env` in the root directory and copy the `.env.example`.
 Change the values to match your test server.

 3. Start the bot